-Master Data Services Overview
+Master Data Services Overview (MDS)

-Applies To: SQL Server 2016 Preview
+Applies To: SQL Server 2016

 In Master Data Services, the model is the highest level container in the structure of your master data.
 You create a model to manage groups of similar data, for example to manage online product data.
 A model contains one or more entities, and entities contain members that are the data records.
 An entity is similar to a table.

 For example, your online product model may contain entities such as product, color, and style.
 The color entity may contain members for the colors red, silver, and black.